How Long A Sprint Should Be

 Sprint is the container of the other four Scrum events: Sprint Planning, Daily Scrum, Sprint Review, and Sprint Retrospective.
 The timebox of Sprint provides focus on things that are imminent and valuable with an aim to meet the Sprint Goal.

-The Sprint works as a closed feedback loop where bottlenecks, inefficiencies in the processes and practices are identified through regular inspection and adaptation.
-This enables the team’s commitment towards continuous improvement and delivering high quality, valuable product.
+The Sprint works as a closed feedback loop where bottlenecks and inefficiencies in the processes and practices are identified through regular inspection and adaptation.
+This enables the team’s commitment towards continuous improvement and delivering high-quality, valuable products.

 First, check what Scrum Guide says:

 So, ‘one month or less’ still doesn’t answer the question.
-But it gives us a clue that the aim is to create a “Done” increment which is potentially releasable that Product Owner can choose to release.
+But it gives us a clue that the aim is to deliver value.
+To deliver the value we need to create Increments that meet the Definition of ‘Done’.

 It suggests that a team should be able to create a “Done” increment and this will provide the minimum length of a Sprint.

-- Skills and maturity of the Development team?
+- Skills and maturity of the Scrum team?